SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

     provided as reference, the count of the number of reads supporting each bases (A,T,G,C,N,\*=deletion) at each covered site.

-f - Vcf generation: generate the vcf for all accessions in the configuration file. **WARNING: The genotypes found in the output vcf are indicative and may not reflect the correct genotype!
+## f - Vcf generation

+Generate the vcf for all accessions in the configuration file. **WARNING: The genotypes found in the output vcf are indicative and may not reflect the correct genotype!
 For example, only two allele are authorized in one genotype to gain